GSA/CFO.gov/_policies_guidance/FPI-Pilot-Feedbac.md

 has_date: 'yes'
 type: financial-assistance
 ---
-If you are interested in providing feedback on the FPI Pilot results and process during the evaluation window, please share your feedback to <a href="mailto: fpi@omb.eop.gov">fpi@omb.eop.gov</a> before <b style="color: red">Friday, April 16th, 2021</b>.
+If you are interested in providing feedback on the <a href="https://fpi.omb.gov/explore-the-pilot-data/">FPI Pilot results</a> and process during the evaluation window, please share your feedback to <a href="mailto: fpi@omb.eop.gov">fpi@omb.eop.gov</a> before <b style="color: red">Friday, April 16th, 2021</b>.

 We are particularly interested in feedback in the following areas: